grucloud/bau/examples/bento-grid/README.md

-# Bau UI Javascript Template
+# FrontendMentor Bento Grid

-Minimal example for the Bau UI component library in Javascript.
+Here is the implementation in _Bau.js_ of the [Frontend Mentor Bento Grid code challenge](https://www.frontendmentor.io/challenges/bento-grid-RMydElrlOj)

 ## Workflow